ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l2-01-sharing_your_code.md

 [Bitbucket](https://bitbucket.org/product).
 In this course we will use [GitHub](https://github.com) because:

-- It is very easy to use and setup.
+- It is very easy to use and set up.
 - It is, arguably, the most used hosting service of them all.
 - Imperial has a GitHub Organisation any Imperial staff or student can join.
 You don't need to join for this course but instructions to do so can be found [here][ic-github].